jarofcolor/droid-libx/README.md

 # droid-libx

-This a extension library for android，it contains several handy tools。
+This a extension library for android,it contains several handy tools.

 # How can I use it?